ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ### For V3C video components

 * The media name in the "m=" line of SDP MUST be video.
-* The encoding name in the "a=rtpmap" line of SDP can be any video subtype, e.g. avc, hevc, vvc etc.
+* The encoding name in the "a=rtpmap" line of SDP can be any video subtype, e.g., avc, hevc, vvc etc.
 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The OPTIONAL parameters v3c-unit-header, v3c-unit-type, v3c-vps-id, v3c-atlas-id, v3c-attr-idx, v3c-attr-part-idx, v3c-map-idx, v3c-aux-video-flag, sprop-max-don-diff, v3c-parameter-set, v3c-atlas-data, v3c-common-atlas-data, v3c-sei, v3c-tile-id, v3c-tile-id-pres, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.
 * The OPTIONAL parameters may include any optional parameters from the respective video payload specifications.